Kudaes/Unwinder/README.md

 This process repeats indefinitely.

 As it can be seen in the following images, we are able to spoof the thread stack in multiple ways.
-Since the number of spoofing functions and the funcions themselves are randomly selected from a pool of functions each iteration will create a different thread stack.
+Since the number of spoofing functions and the functions themselves are randomly selected from a pool of functions each iteration will create a different thread stack.

 ![Thread stack spoofed.](/images/spoof1.png "Thread stack spoofed")
 ![Thread stack spoofed.](/images/spoof2.png "Thread stack spoofed")